 There are 4 pools here, with different levels of hotness from the lowest to the highest.

-- Level 1 (the lowest pool) is pooh-pooh, lukewarm.
+- Level 1 (the lowest pool) is pooh-pooh, lukewarm

-- Level 2 (in the middle) is a comfortable sort of warm.
+- Level 2 (in the middle) is a comfortable sort of warm

-- Level 3 (on the top, uncovered) is the hot spring hot – you can feel the heat when you move or wiggle your fingers
+- Level 3 (on the top, uncovered) is the hot spring hot – you can feel the heat waves when you move or wiggle your fingers

 There are also 2 cool pools to chill out in between hot dips, these are nice when its a hot summer afternoon.
 Hopping back and forth between the cool and hot pools is supposed to be excellent for your blood circulation.

 Hell’s Valley – further along the river and the closest you can get to the ‘source’ of the hot spring water, it’s a geothermal pool of steaming sulphur water.
 This is hot spring water you DON’T want to be soaking in as it’s steaming HOT; you’d probably cook alive if you fell in!
 Oddly, in my head I kept calling this place Hell’s Kitchen.
 Or Devil’s Valley.